Skip to main

 What is holistic review?

-Holistic review is an admissions approach that evaluates applicants as whole individuals, considering both academic achievements and personal attributes.
-It ensures that factors beyond test scores and grades are taken into account, such as extracurricular involvement, leadership roles, community service, and personal challenges.
+Holistic review is an admissions approach that evaluates applicants as whole individuals, considering both academic and personal achievements.
+It ensures that factors beyond test scores and grades are taken into account, such as extracurricular involvement, leadership roles, and community service.

 What factors are considered in the holistic review process?